Emmanuel NEGRIER

 • Education

-• Sociology of Art, Professional Master's Degree, Conservation and Management of 20th Century Artworks, Paul Valéry University, Montpellier III
+• Sociology of Art, Professional Master’s Degree (M2), Conservation and Management of 20th-Century Artworks, Paul Valéry University, Montpellier III

 Interactions with the environment

-• Political scientist regularly invited to appear on regional radio and television stations; in the general and specialized print media
+• A political scientist who is a regular guest on regional radio and television stations, as well as in general and specialized print media

-• Regular speaker on the following research topics: territorial reform, cultural policy, regional political life, sociology of culture, festivals
+• A frequent speaker on the following topics: territorial reform, cultural policy, regional politics, the sociology of culture, and festivals

 The 5 most representative works

-• Music Festivals: A Changing World, Paris: Editions Michel de Maule 2013, coordinated with Lluis Bonet and Michel Guérin, and simultaneously published in English under the title Music Festivals: A Changing World, by the same publisher.
+• Music Festivals: A Changing World, Paris: Editions Michel de Maule, 2013, edited in collaboration with Lluis Bonet and Michel Guérin, and published simultaneously in English under the title Music Festivals: A Changing World by the same publisher

-• Festival audiences(edited with A. Djakouane and M. Jourda), Paris: Michel de Maule, 2010
+• Festival Audiences(ed. with A. Djakouane and M. Jourda), Paris: Michel de Maule, 2010

-• The Metropolitan QuestionPressesuniversitaires de Grenoble, coll.
-Symposium, 2005
+• The Metropolitan Question: Presses universitaires de Grenoble, Symposium series, 2005

 The 5 most representative articles